waylis/core/README.md

 ## Features

 -   **Wide range of usage**: from standalone offline tools to online services.
+-   **Backend-first**: dialog logic is defined on the server, and the UI comes for free.
 -   **Built-in input validation**: accept only data you need from users (strings, numbers, booleans, dates, files).
 -   **Configurable**: comes with flexible server configuration.
 -   **Pluggable**: supports custom databases, file storages, loggers by implementing simple interfaces.